limebit/medmodels/docs/user_guide/02_medrecord_intro.md

     - GER
 :::

-This data, stored e.g. in Pandas looks like this:
+This data, stored for example in a Pandas DataFrame, looks like this:

 ```{literalinclude} scripts/02_medrecord_intro.py
 ---